-Danube Day celebrates the Danube and the rivers that flow into it, and the vital role they play in providing water, food, power, recreation and livelihood.
-Danube Day commemorates the anniversary of the signing of the Danube River Protection Convention in Sofia, Bulgaria, in 1994.
-Even during a pandemic, where our cities, societies, and lifestyles are being interrupted, preserving our most precious resource – water – never stops being a top priority.
+Held annually, Danube Day celebrates the Danube and the rivers that flow into it, and the vital role they play in providing water, food, power, recreation and livelihood.
+The day also commemorates the anniversary of the signing of the Danube River Protection Convention in Sofia, Bulgaria, in 1994.
+Now more than ever – during a global pandemic where our cities, societies, and lifestyles are being interrupted – preserving water needs to be a top priority.

-Over 17 years, Danube Day has become the world’s largest international river festival, populating riverbanks and planning public meetings and educational events throughout Central and Eastern Europe’s diverse region flowing from the Black Forest to the Black Sea.
-It is also a basin-wide celebration of this cultural diversity.
-At international level, events are coordinated by the International Commission for the Protection of the Danube River (ICPDR), from their Permanent Secretariat in Vienna.
-Nationally, ICPDR member countries and partners organize events, putting local knowledge-sharing side-by-side with international cooperation.
+Over the course of 18 years, Danube Day has grown to become the world’s largest international river festival, usually populating riverbanks with events and activities from the Black Forest to the Black Sea.
+At the international level, events are coordinated by the International Commission for the Protection of the Danube River (ICPDR), from their Permanent Secretariat in Vienna.
+ICPDR member countries and partners also organize events at the national level, putting to use their local knowledge side-by-side with the international cooperation.

 The International Commission for the Protection of the Danube River is an international organization consisting of 14 cooperating states and the European Union.
 Since its establishment in 1998, it has grown into one of the largest and most active international bodies engaged in river basin management in Europe.
 Its activities relate not only to the Danube River, but also the tributaries and ground water resources of the entire Danube River Basin, with additional close links with the Black Sea.